ashbb/code_review/md/00101_Riddles_in_Shoes.md

 <br><br><hr color=green>

-Step2: Lay out titles and elements
+Step 2: Lay out titles and elements
 ----------------------------------
 - Show title 'Riddles in Shoes'.

 	Line 30.
-Using `title` method with `:align` option.
+Use the `title` method with the `:align` option.

 - Show line under the title.

 	Line 31.
-Using `line` method with `:strokewidth` option.
+Use the `line` method with the `:strokewidth` option.

 - Show subtitles 'Question', 'Answer' and 'Score'.

 	Line 34, 38, 48.
-Using `subtitle` method with `:left` and `:top` option.
+Use the `subtitle` method with the `:left` and `:top` options.

 - Align 10 stars under the line.

 	Line 32, 53.
-Using `star` method to creat a star ten times.
-They are stored to the Array `stars`.
-See Shoes manual: [Art for Slots](http://help.shoooes.net/Art.html)
+We use the `star` method for creating ten  stars which we'll store in an array called `stars`.
+See the Shoes manual for more information: [Art for Slots](http://help.shoooes.net/Art.html)

-	Why do the 10 stars have to create at the end of code (Line 53)? ....
-You can understand if you play the final version (sample67.rb).
-Please wait a little. ;-)
+	Why do the 10 stars have to be created at the end of the code (Line 53)?
+Please bear with us for a while, you will understand once you see the final version of the game (sample67.rb).

-**Summary of Step2:** Run the following snippet.
+**Summary of Step 2:** Run the following snippet.

 	# step2.rb
 	Shoes.app :width => 400, :height => 400 do